Publicly Funded Long Term Care Programs

 - Support determining the services you want from the comprehensive network

 Managed Care Organizations (MCOs) manage and deliver PACE services.
-In Kenosha County, Community Care, Inc is the MCO delivery the services.
+For Kenosha County, the MCO is Community Care, Inc.

 To learn more about PACE, please visit the Wisconsin Department of Health Services website.